chrisfinlay/tab-sim/README.md

 Assuming you have cloned this git repository into you current working directory then you can either:

-1. build an image with the latest tabascal.
+1. build an image with the latest tab-sim.
-2. download a working but older version of a tabascal image.
+2. download a working but older version of a tab-sim image.

 First we can simplify by setting the `TAB_DIR` environment variable using